schiob/schiob.github.io/content/programming/making-this-website-with-pelican.md

 and pretty much anything that can produce HTML and CSS, even your bare hands with a Text Editor.

 All of this frameworks have something different, but they make the same work in the end.
-So I chose Pelican simply because it's written in Python, and I love Python. :smile:
+So I chose Pelican simply because it's written in Python, and I love Python.

 I assume that you're using Linux or an Unix-like operating system and Python 3.